BC-CSCI1103/Week01/README.md

 **Lab Schedule**

+1. System Setup

-2. Working with the Unix command shell
+2. Working with Unix
-3. Working with git, GitHub & markdown
+3. Working with git & GitHub
-4. Working with lists
+4. The Animate Graphics Library

-5. Working with the graphics library
+5. Working with Lists

-6. Functions are values
-7. Working with dictionaries
+6. Working with Trees
+7. The Model-View-Update Pattern

-8. Numeral systems
+8. Numeral systems & Storage

-9. SVM
-10. Imperative coding: for-loops & arrays
+9. A Simple Virtual Machine

+10. Working with Digital Audio

-11. Working with strings & and text files
+11. Working with Digital Images
-12. Making new types
+12. Working with Text Files

 ---